Reticulon 4 receptor: Activation of rho protein

-Therapeutic Inhibition
+Therapeutic inhibition

 It is reasonable that inhibition of the above mechanism could aid the recovery of those suffering from spinal cord injuries.
 One such therapy is currently in clinical trials.
 The drug, called Cethrin, is produced by a group called Alseres.
 Cethrin is a ROCK inhibitor and therefore acts in the above pathway to prevent the activation of ROCK so neurite outgrowth can occur.
 Cethrin is applied as a paste to the site of injury during decompression surgery.

-Regulation of Visual Cortex Plasticity
+Regulation of visual cortex plasticity

 The Nogo-66 receptor (NgR) limits experience-driven visual cortex plasticity.
 In mutant mice, non-functional NgR resulted in enhancement of visual cortex plasticity after the critical period into adulthood, such that adult plasticity in the mutant mice resembled normal visual plasticity in juvenile mice brains.
 This function of NgR is of particular interest to the study of visual disorders that may result from imbalanced input during the critical period, such as amblyopia.